-Taiwan is governed by a multiparty democratic government headed by a popularly elected president and a unicameral legislature.
+Taiwan is governed by a multiparty democratic government headed by a popularly elected President and a unicameral legislature.
 Taiwan’s government consists of five branches: The Legislative Yuan (National Assembly), Executive Yuan, Judicial Yuan, Examination Yuan, and Control Yuan.
-Taiwan’s president is directly elected by voters.

 The Legislative Yuan